FolkerKinzel/VCards/src/Examples/DataSynchronization.md

-﻿# The vCard 4.0 data synchronization
+﻿# Setting up vCard 4.0 data synchronization
 With the vCard 4.0 standard a data synchronization mechanism using PID parameters and CLIENTPIDMAP properties has been introduced.
 This is very helpful when merging or updating vCards.